simon-hv/portfolio-v2/src/content/experiences/wttj.md

 ---
 id: 8
-company: 'Welcome to the Jungle'
+company: "Welcome to the Jungle"
-companyLogo: '@/assets/welcome.png'
+companyLogo: "@/assets/welcome.png"
-duration: 'June 2023 - Present'
+duration: "June 2023 - Present"
-stack: ['React', 'Typescript', 'Node.js', 'GraphQL', 'AWS']
+stack: ["React", "Typescript", "Node.js", "GraphQL", "AWS"]
 ---

 Development of the main website and the ATS (Applicant Tracking System) for Welcome to The Jungle.\